{{ soilAmendmentStage.areaLabel }} {{ soilAmendmentStage.depthLabel }} {{ soilAmendmentStage.targetLabel }} Mix

 Soil texture

-The sandy loam, loam, clay loam, or heavy clay category used here to scale lime, sulfur, and optional gypsum amounts.
+The sandy loam, loam, clay loam, or heavy clay category used to scale lime, sulfur, and optional gypsum estimates.

 Lab lime factor

-A soil-test lime requirement entered in pounds of calcium carbonate per 1,000 square feet for each 0.1 pH step.
-It only applies when the run is raising pH.
+A soil-test lime requirement entered as pounds of calcium carbonate per 1,000 square feet for each 0.1 pH step.

 Gypsum